kw7oe/kw7oe.github.io/content/posts/last-6-weeks-in-rc.md

 Let's first talk about each of the accomplishments I had in detail.
-You can also skip to [below expectations](#below-expectations) if you're interested in things that doesn't went quite well.
+You can also skip to [below expectations](#below-expectations) if you're interested in things that didn't go quite well.

 #### Build something related to networking.